 As with any purchase for security and safety, opt for what you can afford and not just the cheapest, as there are significant performance differences between types, models and makes.
 Having more than one type of security measure will also give you a better chance of your vehicle staying where you left it.

-Below are my top security methods and tips for ensuring your car is fitted with the most efficient, and appropriate, security device for your vehicle.
+Below are our top security methods and tips for ensuring your car is fitted with the most efficient, and appropriate, security device for your vehicle.